Traditional bone-setting

 Traditional bone-setting is a type of a folk medicine in which practitioners are engaged in joint manipulation.
-Before the advent of chiropractors, osteopaths and physical therapists, bone-setters were the main providers of this type of treatment.
+Before the advent of chiropractors, osteopaths, and physical therapists, bone-setters were the main providers of this type of treatment.
 Traditionally, they practiced without any formal training in accepted modern medical procedures.
 Bone-setters would also reduce joint dislocations and "re-set" bone fractures.

 History

 The practice of joint manipulation and treating fractures dates back to ancient times and has roots in most countries.
 The earliest known medical text, the Edwin Smith papyrus of 1552 BC, describes the Ancient Egyptian treatment of bone-related injuries.
-These early bone-setters would treat fractures with wooden splints wrapped in bandages or made a cast around the injury out of a plaster-like mixture.
-It is not known whether they performed amputations as well.
+These early bone-setters would treat fractures with wooden splints wrapped in bandages or make a cast around the injury out of a plaster-like mixture.
+It is unknown whether they performed amputations.

-In the 16th century, monks and nuns with some knowledge of medicine went on to become healers and bone-setters after the dissolution of monasteries in the British Isles.
-However, many bone-setters were non-religious and the majority of them were self-taught.
+In the 16th century, monks and nuns with some knowledge of medicine became healers and bone-setters after the dissolution of monasteries in the British Isles.
+However, many bone-setters were non-religious, and most were self-taught.
 Their skills were then passed on from generation to generation, creating families of bone-setters.
-Notable families include the Taylor family of Whitworth and the Matthew family of the Midlands.
+Notable families include the Taylor family of Whitworth, the Thomas family of Anglesey and the Matthew family of the Midlands, which practiced for more than 200 years.